-Today marks the 75th anniversary of the August 11 Krakow pogrom.
-August 11,1945, as you can see this is a date after Poland was liberated ,in fact it is nearly 4 months after the war in Europe had ended.
+The 11th of August marked the 76th anniversary of the August 11 Krakow pogrom.
+August 11,1945, is a date after Poland was liberated ,in fact it is nearly 4 months after the war in Europe had ended.

 The really disgusting thing here that the one fatality ,although there may have been more but could not be verified, was a lady who had survived Auschwitz.